lostpebble/pullstate/README.md

 return errorResult(["NO_USER_FOUND"], "No user found in database by that name");
 ```

 * The `tags` property here is a way to easily react to more specific error states in your UI.
-The default error result, when you haven't caught the error's yourself, will return with a single tag: `["UNKNOWN_ERROR"]`.
+The default error result, when you haven't caught the errors yourself, will return with a single tag: `["UNKNOWN_ERROR"]`.
 If you return an error with `errorResult()`, the tag `"RETURNED_ERROR"` will automatically be added to tags.

 * **The Pullstate Way** :tm:, is keeping your state in your stores as much as possible - hence we don't actually return the new user object, but update our `UserStore` along the way in the action (this also means that during a single asynchronous action, we can actually have our app update and react multiple times).